-6. All other students based on distance criteria whereby preference will be given to students living nearest the school.
-Distances are measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).
+- 6. Children of parents who have been employed by the Sir John Brunner Foundation for 2 years or longer at the closing date for applications, whose principal place of work is The County High School, Leftwich (as per contract of employment).
+A parent is any person who has parental responsibility or care for a child and lives in the same family unit at the same address for the majority of the school week.
+Staff should complete a Supplementary Information Form and submit this to the Admissions Officer at school at the time of application. - 7.
+All other students based on distance criteria whereby preference will be given to students living nearest the school.
+Students living nearest to the school is measured in a straight line from the centrally plotted Basic Land and Property Unit point of the child's home address to the centrally plotted basic land and property unit point of the school as defined by local land and property gazetteer.
 Proof of address and residency may be required and the Governors retain the right to withdraw any place offered on the basis of a fraudulent or intentionally misleading application.